axelclaudiom/axlmtech/README.md

 # axlmtech
-This projects is a landing page for electronic store products
+This project is a landing page for electronic store products